piyushsharma7757/Sales-Insight-Power-BI-/README.md

 #### Project Overview:
  This project involves creating a data analyst portfolio using SQL and Power BI.
 It focuses on analyzing and visualizing pizza sales data to extract meaningful insights and trends.

-#### Purpose and Sustainability:
-The project aims to demonstrate robust data analysis skills.
-While it doesn't directly address sustainability, the methodologies used can be applied to sustainable environment initiatives, like analyzing environmental data for impactful decision-making.

 #### Metrics/Impact:
 Key metrics include total revenue, average order value, total pizzas sold, and customer preferences.